 Steps for applying:

-1. Contact the International Relations Office of your home institution and ask for information as each partner university has its own pre-selection and nomination process with specific pre-requisites and timing.
+- Contact the International Relations Office of your home institution and ask for information as each partner university has its own pre-selection and nomination process with specific pre-requisites and timing;

-2. Check the course catalogue and choose your study programme and courses:
+- Check the course catalogue and choose your study programme and courses;

-Applications for the Autumn semester 2020/2021 will be accepted from 1st April to 1st May.
+Applications for the Autumn semester or full academic year 2021/2022 will be accepted from 1st April to 15th May 2021.

 All applications must be submitted by using the online form.
 Paper or e-mail applications will be automatically rejected.

 Documents to be attached to the online application:

 - Link to online portfolio (please avoid using wetransfer or any other service of limited duration as the portfolios will be viewed only after the application deadline);

 - Transcript of Records from your home university;

 - Learning Agreement (filled-in and signed by you and your home university coordinator (template here or provided by your home university);